eclipse-vertx/vert.x/js_web_tutorial.md

 What we're doing here is creating an instance of a SockJS server and telling it that any requests it receives with the prefix `/eventbus` should be considered traffic for the event bus.

-The original request handler for the static data is still there, and that will still be invoked for any requests that don't have the prefix `/eventbus` on their path.
+The original request handler for the static resources is still there, and that will still be invoked for any requests that don't have the prefix `/eventbus` on their path.

 There's one other thing we have to do here.